rbrt-weiler/xmc-nbi-devicelister-go/README.md

 # XMC NBI DeviceLister (Go)

-DeviceLister uses the GraphQL-based API provided by the Northbound Interface (NBI) of [Extreme Management Center (XMC)](https://www.extremenetworks.com/product/extreme-management-center/) to fetch and display a list of all devices.
+DeviceLister uses the GraphQL-based API provided by the Northbound Interface (NBI) of [Extreme Management Center](https://www.extremenetworks.com/product/extreme-management-center/) (XMC; formerly known as NetSight) to fetch and display a list of all devices.
 The list includes the following pieces of information for each device:

   * up/down (as +/- and text)
   * IP address